daveweale/appleLoops/README.md

 ### Duplicate content
 Where a package from one app is used in another app, if a local copy already exists in other folders, copy that into the new location instead of downloading it again.

+This only checks the default `/tmp/appleLoops` path or the specified path supplied with the `-d` or `--destination-path` arguments.

 ### Resume downloads
 Where possible, downloads are resumed (incomplete files are over-written).